Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Introduction

 More precisely, given a local coordinate chart $\{ z^i,\bar{z}^{\bar{\jmath}} \}_{i,j=1}^3$ on $X$, $\{ x^\mu \}_{\mu=1}^4$ on $\mathbb{R}^4$, and a trivialization of $P$ one can expand the gauge connection $A$ around $A_0$ as

 Here, $A_{\mu}dx^{\mu}$ is the $4$-dimensional $H$-gauge connection and $\{ t_p \}$ is a local coordinate chart on the space of infinitesimal deformations of the connection $A_0$ that preserve the linearized Yang-Mills equations.
-The $\{ t_p \}$ are parameters since the point of view of the Calabi-Yau geometry; though, they are four dimensional charged scalar fields $\{ t_p(x) \}$ since the point of view of $4$-dimensional field theory.
-By the ellipsis, we denote higher order corrections in $t$ and, also, corrections by terms which do not preserve the linearized Yang-Mills equations; one can assume that both corrections are irrelevant in low energy physics.
+The ellipsis denotes higher order corrections in $t$ and, also, corrections by terms which do not preserve the linearized Yang-Mills equations.
+One can assume that both corrections are neglectable at low energies.
 If we expand the pure Yang-Mills action in $10$ dimensions assuming our Poincar\'e invariant ansatz, we find